christoph2/asamint/docs/README.rst

 These (The projects in question) projects are mainly following an mechanism-not-policy approach, but **asamint** aims to add higher layers, which could more or less directly be used to implement common measurement and calibration tasks.

  Note: At this stage, the project is highly experimental and hacky, so don't expect stable APIs and tons of features!
 Well, it's up to you -- And no, you don't have to contibute code: `criticism, comments, and ideas <https://github.com/christoph2/asamint/issues>`_ are also very welcome.

-And yes, all listed projects are Raspberry PI tested :smile:
+And yes, all listed projects are `Raspberry PI <raspberrypi.org>`_ tested :smile:

 License